telerik/blazor-docs/knowledge-base/grid-align-columns-hierarchy.md

 ---
 title: Align Columns in Hierarchical Grid
-description: How to align columns in nested detail template of a hierarchical grid
+description: How to align columns in nested detail template of a hierarchical grid.
 type: how-to
 page_title: Align Columns in Hierarchical Grid
 slug: grid-kb-align-columns-hierarchy